 Communicating the meaning of literature, prose, and poetry through the techniques of oral reading.
+The coaching of oral interpretation at the high school level will also be discussed.

 Prerequisites: None.
 Offered: On demand

 THEA 2210 Voice and Diction

 An introduction to vocal training for the production of Standard American Speech with an emphasis on resonance, breath control, vocal relaxation and posture using the International Phonetic Alphabet (IPA) and a variety of approaches to contemporary vocal training.